Baby born after Michael starts life in Walmart parking lot | New Country 923

 “I had no choice, (Luke) would have had a heatstroke.
 When he started acting like he was getting sick from the heat and wouldn’t eat, that’s when we went to Walmart,” Capps said.
 “There was kind of a breeze there, there was no bugs biting us.
 I said ‘We’re all right now.”

-Police officers who showed up after the AP photographer realized the couple’s plight and escorted them back to Gulf Coast Regional, where workers checked out Luke but couldn’t provide a bed for the night, frustrating Capps.
+Police officers who showed up after the AP photographer escorted them back to Gulf Coast Regional, where workers checked out Luke but couldn’t provide a bed for the night, frustrating Capps.
 Fearful of safety and sanitation problems at a shelter suggested by workers from the Federal Emergency Management Agency, the family returned to the Walmart lot.

 There, they met a security guard who helped secure them a hotel room in nearby Panama City Beach with air conditioning, water and power Tuesday night.
 Capps doesn’t know how long the aid will last, but he intends to repay the donation.